Can you reverse gray hair? 4 natural ways to turn back time

 Including the catalase enzyme can also help to bind to hydrogen peroxide in the body, turning it into CO2 and water:

-• While some hydrogen peroxide in the body is necessary — required by the thyroid gland to make thyroid hormone — gray hair is caused by oxidative stress created when too much hydrogen peroxide accumulates at the root of the hair follicle.4
+• While some hydrogen peroxide in the body is necessary — required by the thyroid gland to make thyroid hormone — gray hair is caused by oxidative stress created when too much hydrogen peroxide accumulates at the root of the hair follicle.5

 • Flushing out this buildup of hydrogen peroxide with a catalase enzyme can help to prevent hair from bleaching itself from the inside and prematurely turning gray.
+(Suzycohen.com has the best catalase supplement.)

 For gray hair reversal, peroxide-blocking catalase enzymes are better taken internally.